Drama Therapy as Performance is a film series documenting current approaches in drama therapy.

-Students view these films as part of their training to learn about different ways of working with people with varied interests and concerns such as anxiety, shame, identity, and worries about the future.
+Students view these films as part of their training to learn about different ways of working with people to promote a sense of connection and vitality as well as to address various concerns such as shame, grief, and worries about the future.
 Researchers in the field study these films to learn more about how change happens in drama therapy.

 The CANY Model: The Present Moment